Not Another Teen Movie: Plot

-Meanwhile, Mitch and his friends are having a lousy time until Amanda arrives and Mitch gives her the letter (to which she responds she does not have sex with every loser who does such, but gives them handjobs), Bruce hooks up with foreign exchange student Areola, and Ox hooks up with Catherine.
+Meanwhile, Mitch and his friends are having a lousy time until Amanda arrives and Mitch gives her the letter (to which she responds she does not have sex with every loser who does such, but gives them handjobs), Bruce hooks up with naked foreign exchange student Areola, and Ox hooks up with Catherine.

 Jake is awarded prom king, and the votes for prom queen are tied.
 Everyone thinks that it is between Janey and Priscilla, but they are shocked when conjoined twins Kara and Sara Fratelli win prom queen.
 During the prom king and queen dance, Janey supposedly left with Austin to go to a hotel.

 Jake goes to the hotel room where he finds Austin having sex with a girl but is shocked to find that it is Priscilla and not Janey, while Les videotapes them with his pants down.
 Austin tells Jake that Janey "ran home to her daddy."
 Jake punches Austin and Priscilla, knocking them unconscious for humiliating Janey.
 He then punches Les for "being really weird"; afterwards, he runs to Janey's, only to be told she is on her way to art school in Paris.

 Jake confronts her before she boards the plane, but uses a plethora of clichéd lines from other films to convince her not to go.
 His final (and only original) speech suggests they would be better off separated, but Janey mistakenly believes he is quoting The Karate Kid, and she decides to stay with him.

 In a mid-credits scene, Janey's father Mr. Briggs drunkenly assaults himself with pies in his kitchen.
 In a post-credits scene, a previously seen albino folk singer, an afroed student with a guitar, reveals that she has become blind and calls out for assistance upon completing her song, while an audience member calls for another to assist in stealing her guitar.